rafael-g-depaulo/obsidian-vault/RPG/R20/Companions.md

 The Companion has Defense equal to:
 - **10 + Player\_Proficiency\_Bonus**

+The Companion by default has either:
+- 4sqr ground movement speed
+- 3sqr flying movement speed

 When the Companion is acquired, the DM choses 2 attributes.
 The Companion has proficiency with those saving throws, using their master's proficiency.

-The companion has 4sqr speed.

-The companion has proficiency with 2 skills of the DM's choice.
+The companion also has proficiency with 2 skills of the DM's choice.

 Attributes: Distribute 12, 12, 10, 8, 7, 5 between the Companion's attributes.
 Every Tier after the first gives the Companion an ASI.